 "Seeing alumni in these wonderful positions at amazing companies gives our students the confidence to apply to organizations they might not otherwise consider," Brown explains.
-"These alumni are proof of how much a Goizueta Business School degree is worth, and a reminder

-Goizueta Business School degree is worth, and a reminder that the community they are creating now will literally extend forever."
+"These alumni are proof of how much a Goizueta Business School degree is worth, and a reminder that the community they are creating now will literally extend forever."